Bucket List: Surviving Berlin’s Spiciest Currywurst

 “How hot is 250,000?”
 I ask, not aware of what the Scoville scale translates to in real life spiciness.
 “Tabasco is about 5,000,” he responds with a bit of a smirk.

-Since I was with Max, we ordered #5 and #6 to start along with 2 bottles of chocolate milk.
+Setting that ego aside, we ordered #5 and #6 to start along with 2 bottles of chocolate milk.

 The photo above is the last time you’ll see me smiling for the long time.